dci-fbw-p24-e07/live-code/README.md

 ### 1. Provide Context for Your Question

+- Briefly explain what you're working on and where you're encountering an issue.

 **Example:**

     While working on Lab 5, I implemented a recursive Fibonacci function.
 It works correctly for small inputs but becomes extremely slow for values like fibonacci(35) or higher.

 ### 2. Ask Your Specific Question(s)

+- Clearly state the exact question(s) you have.
+Use bullet points or numbers if you have more than one.

 **Example:**